EtienneRallu/Nukes/README.md

 To reconcile the clicks on the map with the actual location, we use the [GeoName API](https://www.geonames.org/)

 All other geographical calculations and map drawings are custom made and client side.
-They can be found in the [map.js](public/map/map.js).
+They can be found in the [map.js](public/map/map.js) file.